MooersLab/pymolsnips/README.md

 **pymolsnips** is a library of pml code fragments that have been formatted for several popular **text editors**.
 Note the word processors (e.g., MS Word, Libre Office, Open Office) are not included here: ***word processors should never be used to store the computer code!***
-In doing so, you can inadvertently pick up hidden characters that are hard to find and remove during debugging.
+If you do so, you can inadvertently pick up hidden characters that are hard to find and remove during debugging.
+In addition, word processing documents are usually binary files that are difficult to put under version control.

 Text editors have tools for supporting the editing of computer code files.
-Although these files have many different file extensions that map them to the programming language of the code that they contain, they are all simple plain text files.
+Although these files have many different file extensions that map them to the programming language of the code that they contain, they are all plain text files.
 One of the editing tools available in text editors is support for the retrieval and insertion of computer code fragments (i.e, snippets) to save time and reduce errors while assembling a new script file.

 Protocols for snippet installation for each text editor are found <a href="#install"> below</a>.